theduke/django-kickstart/README.md

-and some **IE8 polyfills** ready and included in the base.html template, **SASS with Compass and Twitter Bootstrap** (SASS port) ready, all relevant settings configured (including **django-allauth**), a **development sqlite database ready to use** and event a **git repository initialied**, with .gitignore, and initial base commit.
+and some **IE8 polyfills** ready and included in the base.html template, **SASS with Compass and Twitter Bootstrap** (SASS port) ready, all relevant settings configured (including **django-allauth**), a **development sqlite database ready to use** and even a **git repository initialized**, with a good python + django .gitignore, and initial base commit.

 Quickstart: